• Travel

 The Black Star Square represents Independence.

-On the 6th of March 1957, Ghanaians joyously celebrated their hard-fought independence.
-A monumental gate-like structure stands proudly in the heart of Accra, serving as a symbol of this significant milestone.
-At its pinnacle, a striking black star emblem shines brilliantly, representing the resounding triumph over the shackles of colonial rule.
+On March 6th, 1957, Ghanaians celebrated a hard-fought independence, a day etched into the nation’s history.
+In the heart of Accra stands a monumental gate-like structure, proudly marking this milestone.
+At its pinnacle, a striking black star shines brightly—a symbol of triumph over colonial rule.

 More travel tips can be found in the article 4 lessons I learned from Traveling to 10 countries.